parthshah28/parthshah28/README.md

 - How to reach me **shahp7210@gmail.com**

-- Fun fact **If you catch me outside of work, I'm an adventurous traveler.**
+- Fun fact **If you catch me outside of work, I'm an adventurous traveller.**